Asset Allocation depends on Risk Tolerance

 So, what is risk tolerance?
 Reverse engineered: it is the asset allocation that meets your goals by age yet lets you sleep at night.

-Of course, it is more complex than that, and depends on the environment in which you currently find yourself.
+Of course, it is more complex than that and depends on your current environment.

 Risk Tolerance Changes Depending on Market Conditions

 During a long period of great market returns—folks have high risk tolerance.
-When the market has crashed, it turns out that their ability to tolerate stock volatility isn’t quite up to snuff.
+When the market crashes, it turns out that their ability to tolerate stock volatility isn’t quite up to snuff.

 Recency bias is alive and well.